From Mozart to Falco

 The Largest Musical Festivals in Austria

-From spring to autumn, Austria is home to countless exciting, internationally acclaimed music and art festivals.
-We would like to highlight a few, incase You happen to be in Austria in the right time to be able to take a look at one of the following programs after a film or photo shoot in order to relax.
+From spring to autumn, Austria hosts numerous exciting, internationally acclaimed music and arts festivals.
+If you happen to be in Austria at the right time, attending one of these events could be a perfect way to unwind after a film or photo shoot.

-Among all Austrian festivals the most famous one is the Salzburg Festival, which was first held in 1920 in Mozart’s native town.
-Since then, this city turns into a stage for a few weeks every year, where world famous musicians give concerts and perform operas and plays to larger audiences.
-Traditionally one of the festival’s highlights is when Hugo von Hofmannstahl’s piece called Jedermann is performed.
+Among all Austrian festivals, the most famous is the Salzburg Festival, first held in 1920 in Mozart’s birthplace.
+Each year, this historic city transforms into a grand stage for several weeks, welcoming world-renowned musicians who perform concerts, operas, and plays for large audiences.
+A long-standing highlight of the festival is the performance of Jedermann, a play by Hugo von Hofmannsthal.

 From Falco to Conchita Wurst - Popular Music in Austria

-The most known Austrian songwriter and singer of the 80s was undoubtedly the eccentric Falco, who grew out of the Viennese underground music scene.
-In 1986, with his most acclaimed single Rock Me Amadeus, he was the only German speaking singer to be number one on the American and British record charts, not only on the German and Austrian ones.
-His other famous singles include Jeanny, Vienna Calling and Der Kommissar, but he also became renown for his serious alcohol and drug problems.
-Altogether he sold 20 million albums and 40 million singles, making him the best-selling Austrian singer of all time.
+The most famous Austrian singer-songwriter of the 1980s was undoubtedly the eccentric Falco, who emerged from Vienna’s underground music scene.
+In 1986, his most celebrated single, Rock Me Amadeus, made history as the only German-language song to reach number one on both the American and British record charts, in addition to topping the German and Austrian charts.
+His other well-known hits include Jeanny, Vienna Calling, and Der Kommissar.
+However, he also gained notoriety for his struggles with alcohol and drug addiction.
+Despite these challenges, he sold an impressive 20 million albums and 40 million singles, making him the best-selling Austrian artist of all time.

-The Austrian music industry last gained attention in 2014, when Thomas Neuwirth, known as Conchita Wurst won the Eurovision Song Contest.
-The victory of the drag queen and her personality had a very mixed reception.
-After she won, Wurst became the icon of the European LGBT community and took part in the London Pride by performing in Trafalgar Square.
-She even sang in the European Parliament and the Sydney Opera House.
-Yet in East Europe many resented her victory; a few politicians saw the end of Europe in her.
-Thanks to her success in 2015, for the first time since Udo Jürgens’s victory in 1967, the 60th Eurovision Song Contest was held in Vienna.
+Austria’s music industry last gained significant global attention in 2014, when Thomas Neuwirth, better known as Conchita Wurst, won the Eurovision Song Contest.
+The victory of the drag queen and her bold persona sparked mixed reactions.
+Following the win, Wurst became a symbol of the European LGBT community, performing at London Pride in Trafalgar Square, as well as at the European Parliament and the Sydney Opera House.
+However, in Eastern Europe, her triumph was met with controversy, with some politicians going so far as to call it a sign of Europe's decline.
+Thanks to Wurst’s success, Vienna hosted the 60th Eurovision Song Contest in 2015—the first time Austria had held the event since Udo Jürgens’ victory in 1967.